iizukanao/picam/INSTALL.md

     bin  include  lib  share
     $ sudo rsync -rav ./ /usr/local/

-We have done with the powerful machine which was used for cross compiling.
+We have done with the powerful machine which we used for cross compiling.

 If you don't have /etc/ld.so.conf.d/libc.conf on Raspberry Pi, create that file with the following contents.
 On Raspbian, /etc/ld.so.conf.d/libc.conf is installed by default.